QubitProducts/slapdash/README.md

 ### `objectMap(object, callback, context)`

 Behaves like `map`, but operates on the values of an object.
-Returns a new object, with the same keys, but values updated using `callback`.
+Returns a new object, with the same keys, but with the values passed through `callback`.

 Lodash's default behavior returns an array of mapped-over values - to get an array back from `objectMap`, use `objectMap.asArray(...)`